CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly defines its niche in scientific data visualization interpretation and academic communication.
-It opens with an explicit 'Use when' clause containing natural trigger terms, lists specific concrete actions, and identifies distinct output contexts (academic papers, clinical reports, presentations).
-The description is concise yet comprehensive, making it easy for Claude to select appropriately.
+It opens with an explicit 'Use when' clause containing natural trigger terms, lists specific concrete actions, and clearly distinguishes itself from generic data analysis or writing skills.
+The description is concise yet comprehensive, covering both the 'what' and 'when' effectively.

 DimensionReasoningScore